10-zin/binarized-neural-networks/README.md

 ## Exploratory Data Analysis of MNIST

 We start with some preliminary visualizations and analysis of the MNIST Data.
-Majorly we would like to understand if a mere k-means classification can help us form good clusters.
+Majorly we would like to understand if a mere clustering classification can help us form good clusters.
 And if not, then what are the digits that often look like another digit.

 First, we sample 10 images for each label, and visualize them as shown below.
 ![Sampled Images](images/mnist.png)